serokell/blog-posts/Alex and Happy Part 1/article.md

 We should provide one token name for each lexical category in the grammar.
 You are free to add new token names as you wish.
 Still, for this tutorial, we will have the following: operators, keywords, literals (strings and integers), identifiers, a token representing the end-of-file (EOF), etc.

-Our token names will be as such:
+Our token datatype is thus:

 ```haskell
 data Token